 Students should apply directly to the Czech version of the program which is free of charge.
 Apply HERE.

-International students should apply to the English version of the program which has a tuition fee (approx. 10,000 US dollars).
+International students should apply to the English version of the program which has a tuition fee.
 In exceptional cases, the department may help the applicant with the administration process.
 If you are a strong candidate with a Bachelor degree from a recognized university, you may contact us to get more information (please include details about your education and preferably a recommendation letter).
 For more details, see HERE.

 We strongly encourage potential students to contact the department before they apply to check the details of the entrance exam and verify their qualification.
 Also note that the exams must be taken in person in Prague so you should have a valid visa.